 Pre-combination AARK had only one class of ordinary shares having no par value.
 Holders of ordinary shares were entitled to one vote per share held.
 As of June 14, 2023 (immediately prior to the effective date of a stock split), there were 10 ordinary shares outstanding, and the number of ordinary shares outstanding after a stock split was 10,000.
 As a result of stock split, AARK's shares were retroactively restated as if the transaction occurred at the beginning of the earliest periods presented.
 Consequently, as of April 1, 2023 and 2022, the AARK's ordinary shares consisted of 10,000 shares, all of which were issued and fully paid.
-Upon the liquidation, dissolution or winding up of AARK, ordinary shareholders were entitled to receive a ratable share of the available net assets of AARK after payment of all debts and other liabilities.
-The ordinary shares had no preemptive, subscription, redemption or conversion rights.
+Upon the liquidation, dissolution or winding up of AARK, ordinary shares had no preemptive, subscription, redemption or conversion rights.